AFLplusplus/Website/content/docs/binaryonly_fuzzing.md

   As a result, the overall speed decrease is about 70-90% (depending on the implementation and other factors).

-  There are two afl intel-pt implementations:
+  There are two AFL intel-pt implementations:

   1. [https://github.com/junxzm1990/afl-pt](https://github.com/junxzm1990/afl-pt)
      => this needs Ubuntu 14.04.05 without any updates and the 4.4 kernel.